Towards a Hands-Free Query Optimizer through Deep Learning: Research Directions

 Cost model bootstrapping brings about a number of complications which require further exploration by the database community.
 Generally, an optimizer's cost model output is a unitless value, meant to compare alternative query plans but not meant to directly correlate with execution latency.
 For example, an optimizer's cost estimate for a set of query plans may range from 10 to 50, but the latency of these query plans may range from 100s to 200s.
-Switching the range of the reward signal from 10-50 to 100-200 will cause the \DRL model to assume that its performance has suddenly decreased\footnote{The change in variance will also have a significant detrimental effect~\cite{batchnorm}.} (the \DRL model was getting query plans with costs in the range 10-50 in Phase 1, and at the start of Phase 2 the costs suddenly jump to be in range 100-200).
+Switching the range of the reward signal from 10-50 to 100-200 will cause the \DRL model to assume that its performance has suddenly decreased (the \DRL model was getting query plans with costs in the range 10-50 in Phase 1, and at the start of Phase 2 the costs suddenly jump to be in range 100-200).
 This sudden change could cause the \DRL model to begin exploring previously-discarded strategies, requiring the execution of poor execution plans.
+The change in variance could also have a detrimental effect~\cite{batchnorm}.

 One way to potentially fix this issue would be to tune the units of the cost model to more precisely match execution latency, but the presence of cardinality estimation errors makes this difficult~\cite{howgood}.
 Instead of adjusting the optimizer's estimates to match the query latency, another approach could be to adjust the query latency to match the optimizer cost.
 This could be implemented by simply scaling the query latency observed in Phase 2 to fall within the range of cost model estimates observed in Phase 1.